youandmedigital/craft-breadcrumb/README.md

 # Breadcrumb plugin for Craft CMS 3.1

-Generate a simple breadcrumb trail from the segments in your website URL
+Generate a simple breadcrumb based on the segments in your URL

 ## Requirements